• Skip to primary navigation

 Jump to Recipe

-Bite-sized layered carrot cake, sitting on a brown piece of parchment paper.
+Mini carrot cake bites, sitting on a brown piece of parchment paper.

-Overhead image of mini carrot cakes, topped with cream cheese frosting.
+Overhead image of mini carrot cake bites, topped with cream cheese frosting.

 Jump to:

-• 📋 Ingredients for this Small Carrot Cake
+• 📋 Ingredients for this Small Batch Recipe

 • Substitutions and Variations